How to Set SMART Goals

 When your child comes home from school, do you often ask, "How's school today?"

 And their answer?
+"Good."

-"I want to do well in school" sounds like a great goal for your child, but it's not specific enough.
-A goal needs to be specific so that they know what to focus on.
+If you ask a vague question, you'll get a vague answer.
+The same goes for setting goals—if your goals aren't clear, you won't see results.
+"I want to do well in school" sounds like a great goal, but it's not specific enough.
+A goal needs to be specific so that they know what action to focus on.
 For example, what does your child want to do well in?
-What subject are we talking about?
 If it's in math, what area of math?
 And is it to improve on their understanding, their work habits, or meeting assignment deadlines?
+Perhaps a better goal would be,"I want to be accurate with my times tables so I can get a better mark on my next test".
+Specific goals render results.

 M stands for Measurable

-A stands for Attainable
+A stands for Achievable

 R stands for Relevant